jiehanzheng/peddie_soundfile/README.md

 Generate, copy and paste secret_key_bases for each environment by running `rake secret`.

 ### Google OAuth 2.0 application key
-Register your application with Google and fill out your client ID and secret in `config/initializers/omniauth.rb`.
+Register your application with Google and fill in your client ID and secret in `config/initializers/omniauth.rb`.

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do